shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 == Description ==

+The Captcha plugin allows you to implement a super security captcha form into web forms.
+It protects your website from spam by means of math logic, easily understood by human beings.
+You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or pictures that make your eyes pop up.
+All you need is to do one of the three basic maths actions - add, subtract and multiply.
-The Captcha plugin allows you to protect your website from spam by means of math logic and you can use this captcha for login, registration, password recovery, comments forms.
-The Russian, German and Dutch languages are added.
+This captcha can be used for login, registration, password recovery, comments forms.
+There is also a premium version of the plugin, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form).

 <a href="http://wordpress.org/extend/plugins/captcha/faq/" target="_blank">FAQ</a>
 <a href="http://support.bestwebsoft.com" target="_blank">Support</a>

+<a href="http://bestwebsoft.com/plugin/captcha-pro/?k=2d2d85a3c277bf3489697c9a9ff2d352" target="_blank">Upgrade to Pro Version</a>

 = Features =